 Fiddler On The Roof (Broadway) — Download Sheet Music —

-If your child can go, he/she can participate by playing whichever tunes are mastered.
+At performances, your child can participate by playing whichever tunes are mastered.
 I will be working with the students on this repertoire over these weeks.

 Congratulations to Anna Victoria Lavelle and Alondra Flores for completing their 100 days of practice in a row chart this week!!